 The company continues to experience tremendous growth under Wain Kellum, perpetually improving their interface, support system, and the businesses who rely on them.
 Never satisfied with excelling in one focus, Wain is currently a board member of Venture Atlanta, connecting Georgia entrepreneurs with venture capitalists, bankers, angel investors, and others in the quest to bring enterprising businesses the funds needed to make their visions a reality [The organization has raised a billion dollars to date].
 Vocalocity has excelled in providing cost and performance advantages to companies with an average of 25 employees or less, impacting small businesses considerably.
 Wain is a proven and effective leader, and has seemingly found his niche at Vocalocity, aiding them in discovering theirs, catapulting them into the stratosphere.
 Here’s the interview:

-MR: How would you describe the office environment and culture at Vocalocity?
-What key elements contribute to that essence and approximately how large is the team?
+How would you describe the office environment and culture at Vocalocity?

 We all share an excitement about our future.